tnq177/improving_lexical_choice_in_nmt/readme.md

 ## General
-This is the code for the paper [**Improving Lexical Choice in NMT**](https://arxiv.org/abs/1710.01329).
+This is the code for the paper [**Improving Lexical Choice in Neural Machine Translation**](https://arxiv.org/abs/1710.01329) (accepted at NAACL HLT 2018).
 The branches are:

 * master: baseline NMT
 * tied_embedding: baseline NMT with tied embedding
 * fixnorm: fixnorm model in paper
 * fixnorm_lex: fixnorm+lex model in paper
-* arthur: apply the method of [Arthur et al.](https://arxiv.org/abs/1606.02006) on top of baseline NMT
+* arthur: apply the method of [Arthur et al.](https://arxiv.org/abs/1606.02006) on top of tied_embedding NMT

 To train a model: